Usuy-Leon/DIY_Side-Ilumiation-Contrast-Filters/README.md

-# DIY Dark-Field Filters
+# DIY Side Ilumiation Filters

-An open-source filter for a custom dark-field setup that can be adapted to any compound microscope. 🔬🔬
+An open-source filter for a custom side ilumination setup that can be adapted to any compound microscope. 🔬🔬

 <img width="538" height="583" alt="Side_Ilumination" src="https://github.com/user-attachments/assets/ef0d7ce2-a3c3-4ac0-8d3c-299a7f44c1a1" />

-This 3D-printed / laser-cut design is created for contrast illumination techniques, aimed at microscopy enthusiasts and professionals.
+This 3D-printed / laser-cut design is created for improving contrast and RESOLUTION! thanks to illumination techniques, aimed at microscopy enthusiasts and professionals.

 # Why you should Improve the Contrast?